CalStott/cloud_computing/linux_notes.md

 Navigate to __~/.bashrc__ before setting the variable using the __export__ keyword
 `export <variable-name>=value`

+Need to start a new session or manually run the configuration file again for the environment variable to show up.
+This can be done by running `source .bashrc`.

 #### What is a process?
 An instance of a program that is currently being executed.
+Each process is given an ID, known as a PID.
+Only one process can run per core of the CPU, it will just quickly switch between multiple processes.

 #### How can we see running processes?
 You can view all running processes using the `ps` command, or `top` to get an ongoing, dynamic view of active processes